Description of the Template and Guide

 -

-A free meeting agenda template for running status meetings with project teams.
-MS Word and online formats.
-Includes a 10-page detailed instruction guide.
+A free meeting agenda template for visualizing and improving a process by using a Value Stream map.
+Includes a 24-page detailed instruction guide.